yahiae6643/github-tutorial/README.md

 > Without initalizing git in your repository, you won't have the ability to execute other git commands in order to save files

 `git add *file name*, *file name #2*, etc: Places one or more of your files into the staging area / stages the files to the staging area`
+`git add *.*: Places all files into your staging area that are modified or new but rejects all files that are deleted`
+`git add *--all*: Places all files into your staging area that are new, modified, AND deleted`
+> When a file is deleted, _Git_ keeps track of the action.
+Which means that you can consider the action a change and add it into the staging area
 > The staging area is a area where you temporary save your changes until they are ready to be permanantly saved as a previous version of the repository

+`git diff: Displays the difference between your current file and the latest (HEAD) version of your file within the repository`

 `git status: Shows which files are staged, not staged, and are not tracked by git `
 * `(not tracked means the files' changes aren't being monitored by git)`